 These businesses are aware that suppressing diversity and maintaining a cultural status quo is not good for business in a modern, diverse marketplace.
 They are proactive in developing a business fit for the modern age.

 For some years, the international Management Consulting firm McKinsey has been analysing issues of diversity.
-A major report ‘Diversity Matters’, published in 2015, recorded major benefits of a diverse and inclusive business.
+A major report ‘Diversity Wins: How Inclusion matters’, published in 2020, recorded major benefits of a diverse and inclusive business.

 Developing an understanding, and appreciation, of the needs of a wide range of customers, will enable a focused marketing campaign to attract both clients and customers to your business.